valorant-dhruv/NanoGrad/README.md

 We need to create a Node class which contains the following fields:
   1. The value of the Node
-  2. The derivative of that node with respect to the output value called gradient
+  2. The value of the derivative of the output node with respect to this node

+## Second Step

+We need to create a neuron class which contains the following fields:
-  3. The values of the input from the previous nodes
+  1. The value of the neuron after it has been passed to the activation function
+  2. Previous neurons this neuron is attached to
+  3. The weights this neuron is given as an input
-  4. The bias associated with this Node
+  4. Bias associated with this neuron